Purpose

 INSERT INTO employees1 VALUES (1, 'Jack', 5000); INSERT INTO employees2 VALUES (1, 'Tom', 3000);Perform a table update operation using variables.

--- Declare variables DECLARE var_emp employees1%ROWTYPE; BEGIN -- Get data from employees1 and store it in the variable SELECT * INTO var_emp FROM employees1 WHERE id = 1; -- Use the variable to update the employees2 table UPDATE employees2 SET (name) = (var_emp.name); COMMIT; END; /
+-- Declare variables DECLARE var_emp employees1%ROWTYPE; BEGIN -- Retrieve data from employees1 into the variable SELECT * INTO var_emp FROM employees1 WHERE id = 1; -- Use the variable to update the employees2 table UPDATE employees2 SET (name) = (var_emp.name); COMMIT; END; /